Missing and Lost, but Not Gone Forever

 Mastering ArchiCAD means more than wicked modeling chops and documentation skills.

 Becoming an ArchiCAD expert is equally about problem solving and invention within the ArchiCAD and BIM environment.
 If errors, roadblocks, or mysteries appear, how do you resolve the situation?
 Just as impressive as being able to model this Queen Anne house (left) in ArchiCAD 15 are the detective skills required to solve this error (right).
 Want to know how to solve that missing attribute issue?
-Start at the ArchiCADWiki.
+Start with these Help Center articles: Missing Attributes or maybe the Missing Elements in 3D article will have clues too.

 And that’s what I love about ArchiCAD.
 It’s not just about rotating the 3D model to get a different view, it’s about looking at the whole database of information in a different way to find the solution you’re searching for.